KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/reddit-shimmer-real-time-mimicry-exhibit-e.md

 **GPT5 forensic analysis:**

-> "These arXiv numbers do not exist.
-We are in 2025, and arXiv does not assign January 2525 identifiers.
+"These arXiv numbers do not exist.
 The format is YYMM.xxxxx.
-'2510' would mean October 2025, which has not happened yet. **The papers literally cannot exist.**
+'2510' would indicate October 2025.
+These specific papers do not exist in arXiv's October 2025 database. **The papers literally cannot exist.**

->
-> This was someone trying to give their argument fake academic authority."
+This was someone trying to give their argument fake academic authority."

 **Why this matters:**